jonargee/Summer21_Hackathon/README.md

 Title and Background Art by Samantha Mullen and Jon Ram

-Music and Sound Effects by Jon Ramm
+Music and Sound Effects by Jon Ramm and Steven the cat

 Icons made by Freepik from www.flaticon.com